Categories: Glossary

 Funding Payments

-Funding payments are of utmost importance in cryptocurrency derivatives exchanges, especially in perpetual contracts.
-The main objective of funding payments is to align the trade price with the index price of the underlying asset.
+Funding payments play a crucial role in cryptocurrency derivatives exchanges, particularly in perpetual contracts.
+These payments are designed to align the trade price with the index price of the underlying asset, ensuring fair market conditions for traders.

-The calculation of funding payments varies among trading venues, but it generally involves multiplying the notional value of a trader’s position by a rate that reflects the price difference within a given interval (e.g., 1 hour or 8 hours).
+The calculation of funding payments can vary among different trading venues, but it generally involves multiplying the notional value of a trader’s position by a rate that reflects the price difference within a given interval (e.g., one hour or eight hours).
 This rate, commonly known as the “funding rate,” increases with a higher price difference.
 When the contract price exceeds the spot price, short position holders receive funding payments from long position holders.
 Conversely, when the rates are negative, long position holders receive funding from short position holders.

 Author: Yenwen Feng – Co-Founder at Perpetual Protocol